 To change the timezone for your doc:

-- Click the dropdown menu next to the doc's title
+- Click the gear menu in the upper right corner

 - Select your timezone in the panel that appears on the right

-- You'll then see a box asking if you want update all time values or keep them
+- You'll then see a box asking if you want covert all time values or keep them

 If you select Convert times, you will change all manually entered values to the new timezone.
 For example, 10:00 EET will become 19:00 PST.

 If you select Keep times, manually entered values will remain the same but set in the new timezone.
 For example, 10:00 EET will become 10:00 PST.